FREQUENTLY ASKED QUESTIONS

 Eligible pension and health care card holders are bulk billed.

-A Medicare rebate of $126.50 is available for people who have a referral and mental health care plan from a general practitioner, psychiatrist or paediatrician.
+A Medicare rebate of $128.40 is available for all other people who have a referral and mental health care plan from a general practitioner, psychiatrist or paediatrician.

 Some private health insurers also provide rebates for clinical psychology sessions.